RealGevorgian/Synchronization_in_C_with_Pthreads/README.md

 ## Reports

-Each problem has a dedicated Markdown report in the `reports/` directory.
-Reports contain short explanations required by the assignment along with execution screenshots located in the `screenshots/` folder.
+Each problem has a corresponding Markdown report under the `reports/` directory.
+These include explanations, observations, and screenshots from the associated program runs.

 ---

 ## Notes

-* All programs are tested on Ubuntu Server.
+* All programs were verified on Ubuntu Server.
-* Only POSIX-compliant synchronization primitives are used.
+* Only legitimate POSIX synchronization mechanisms were used.
-* Code is formatted in a consistent and readable style.
+* Source code follows consistent formatting for readability.
-* Screenshot filenames match the program outputs for easier report referencing.
+* Output screenshots match the expected results for each problem.

 ---

 ## Author

-Assignment completed as part of an Operating Systems course.
-The repository contains original implementations demonstrating understanding of synchronization and multi-threaded programming fundamentals.
+Gevorg Gevorgyan

+The implementations reflect a solid understanding of synchronization, multithreading, and concurrent program design.